benmvp/react-workshop/src/testing/05-ui-state/README.md

 ## Tasks

 Let's return to testing the `EmailForm` component by opening [`components/EmailForm.test.js`](components/EmailForm.test.js).
 The four input fields, `from`, `to`, `subject` & `message`, are ["controlled components"](https://facebook.github.io/react/docs/forms.html#controlled-components).
-React maintains their value in `state` and re-renders them with their new value when their values change.
+We maintain their value in `state` and re-renders them with their new value when their values change.

 Write a test to verify that the `from` field gets a new value when the `'change'` event is triggered: